KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 PartModules and the right-click menu:
 -------------------------------------

 Each Part, in turn has a list of what are called `PartModules <../structures/vessels/partmodule.html>`__ on it.
 A PartModule is a collection of variables and executable program hooks that gives the part some of its behaviors and properties.
 Without a PartModule, a part is really nothing more than a passive bit of structure that has nothing more than a shape, a look, and a strength to it.
 Some of the parts in the "structure" tab of the parts bin, like pure I-beams and girders, are like this - they have no PartModules on them.
 But all of the *interesting* parts you might want to do something with will have a PartModule on them.
-Through PartModules, \*\*kOS will now allow you to manipulate or query anything that any KSP programmer, stock or mod, has added to the rightclick menu\*\*, or action group actions, for a part.
+Through PartModules, \*\*kOS will now allow you to manipulate or query anything that any KSP programmer, stock or mod, has added to the right-click menu\*\*, or action group actions, for a part.

 PartModules, Stock vs Mods:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~